cytoflow/cytoflow/docs/user_manual/tutorials/dose_response.rst

   X and Y scale to **log**.

 * Draw a polygon around the major population the center of the plot.
-  Single-click to set a new vertex; double-click to close the polygon.
+  Single-click to set a new vertex; click the last vertex again to close the polygon.

 Here's what my window looks like now: